-Then, not yet recognising him, I said, "Tell me your name, Lord."
+Then, not recognising him, I said, "Tell me your name, Lord."
 At this he laughed and answered, "I have been about you from the beginning.
 I am the white cloud on the noon-day sky."
-"Do you, then," I asked,

-"desire the whole world to abandon the use of fire in preparing food and drink?"
+"Do you, then," I asked, "desire the whole world to abandon the use of fire in preparing food and drink?"

 Instead of answering my question, he said, "We show you the excellent way.
 Two places only are vacant at our table.
 We have told you all that can be shown you on the level on which you stand.
 But our perfect gifts, the fruits of the Tree of Life, are beyond your reach now.
 We cannot give them to you until you are purified and have come up higher.
-The conditions are God's; the will is with you."
+The conditions are Gop's; the will is with you "(1).

-The allusion to Prometheus, and the fact that Hermes had been represented in the Greek tragedy of that name as the executor of the vengeance of the Gods upon Prometheus, as well also as the significance of the figbranch and the fact of its being the symbol of Hermes as the Spirit of Understanding,-all these things were beyond her knowledge at the time, some of them indeed having been long lost.
+The allusion to Prometheus, and the fact that Hermes had been represented in the Greek tragedy of that name as the executor of the vengeance of the Gods upon Prometheus, as well also as the significance of the fig-branch and the fact of its being the symbol of Hermes as the Spirit of Understanding,-all these things were beyond her knowledge at the time, some of them indeed having been long lost.
 But all were made clear as our education for our work proceeded, and we learnt the intention and recognised the necessity of restoring the Greek presentment of the Sacred Mysteries in explanation of the Hebrew, and in correction of the ecclesiastical presentment of Christianity.
 The restoration was to be twofold, of faculty and of knowledge, the knowledge to be recovered through the faculty by which it was originally obtained.
 Hence the insistance on our adoption of the pure regimen of the Seers of all time.
 Hence, too, the presentation to her by Hermes of the fig-branch bearing ripe fruit.
 The parable of the cursing of the barren fig-tree was explained to us as denoting the loss by the church of the inward understanding, the Intuition.
-In the Secress it was restored;
+In the Secress it was restored; she was the appointed representative of it.
+The "time of the end" was at hand, of the approach of which the budding of the fig-tree was to be the sign.
+And here it was not merely budding and blossoming, but bearing mature fruit signify that in her the faculty was restored in its perfection.

-^{1 &}quot;Dreams and Dream-Stories," I. ix.
-The book referred to was a treatise entitled "Fruit and Bread," which had been sent to her anonymously the previous day.
+(P)The book referred to was a treatise entitled "Fruit and Bread," which had been sent to her anonymously the previous day.
+E.M.